Scar Revision Surgery

 Can scar revision surgery be combined with another aesthetic procedure?

 Yes, it can.
-Typically, scar revision can be paired with laser skin resurfacing or an injectable dermal filler to boost results.
+Typically, surgical scar revision can be paired with laser skin resurfacing or an injectable dermal filler to boost results.
 Laser skin resurfacing can also reduce the appearance of other skin imperfections like discoloration, spots, signs of aging, acne scars, and more.
 Please feel free to ask Dr. LaGrasso about pairing treatment options during your consultation to achieve the best possible results.

 Request Consultation